Q: How many applications were received last year and how large is the current class?

 Q. I have a three-year degree from an accredited university.
 Does this satisfy your educational eligibility requirements?

-A: Please contact the Admissions Committee to determine if your three-year degree meets our education eligibility requirements.
+A: Please contact the Office of Graduate Admissions to determine if your three-year degree meets our education eligibility requirements.

 Q: If I'm admitted to the Tulane MFIN program, when will I receive my I20?

 A: We do not provide an I20 until after a student has confirmed enrollment in the Tulane MFIN.
-To confirm enrollment, a student must complete the commitment form, pay the $500 commitment deposit, and submit a photocopy of your passport photo page.
+To confirm enrollment, a student must complete the commitment form, pay $1,000 commitment deposit, and submit a photocopy of your passport and/or VISA photo page.

 Q: What is current placement rate and average salary for the most recent class of MFINs?